Language-Guided Transformer Tokenizer for Human Motion Generation: Method

 \subsection{Language-Guided Tokenization}

-Introducing language into tokenization may alleviate the semantic burden on tokens, enabling them to focus on fine-grained details that text cannot fully convey.
+Introducing language as auxiliary guidance during tokenization, tokens are relieved from redundantly encoding high-level semantics and can instead focus on capturing the fine-grained motion details that language alone cannot fully convey.
 Building on the flexibility of our transformer-based tokenizer, we introduce Language-Guided Tokenization, which aligns natural language with motion during tokenization.
 This approach, typically reserved for the generation phase, is extended to the tokenization stage in our work.
 Given textual descriptions of motion, we use a frozen LLaMA~\cite{grattafiori2024llama} as the text encoder to extract text embeddings.
 These embeddings are injected into both the tokenizer and detokenizer, providing semantic guidance throughout the tokenization process.
 As illustrated in Fig.~\ref{fig:model}, the tokenizer input is further concatenated with linearly projected text embeddings $t \in \mathbb{R}^{W \times d}$.
 The Eq.~\ref{eq:encoder} is updated to $z = \mathcal{E}([t;z_{l};m])$, yielding compact, high-level semantic representations.
-For the detokenizer, the mask tokens additionally interact with text embeddings through another cross-attention: $\hat{m} = \mathcal{D}(\hat{m}_{l}, \hat{z}, t)$.
+For the detokenizer, the mask tokens additionally interact with text embeddings through another cross-attention: $\hat{m}= \mathcal{D}(\hat{m}_{l}, \hat{z}, t)$.
 We train LG-Tok using smooth L1 loss for motion reconstruction, without involving text reconstruction.
 In the generation phase, the provided text descriptions are used for both generation and detokenization.
 The text embeddings and the latent tokens sampled by the generative model are fed into the detokenizer to produce the final motion.

 Despite its simplicity, we emphasize that this approach achieves three benefits: \textit{1)} enables latent tokens to learn motion representations while simultaneously absorbing linguistic semantic knowledge during the tokenizing process; \textit{2)} allows language conditions to assist masked token sequences in effectively reconstructing the input motion during the detokenizing process. \textit{3)} simplifies the learning of generative models by more compact semantic representations.
 We demonstrated these views in our experiments.